magic-research/piecewise-rectified-flow/README.md

 ### Efficient multiview generation via PeRFlow-Wonder3D
-*One*-step multiview generation via PeRFlow accelerated Wonder3D.
-Normal maps and color images are shown here.
-The prompts used are "a dog with glasses and cap", "a bird", and "a vintage car".
+*One*-step image-to-multiview is enabled by plugging PeRFlow $\Delta W$ into pre-trained [Wonder3D](https://github.com/xxlong0/Wonder3D).
+We can use PeRFlow-T2I and PeRFlow-Wonder3D together to generate multiview normal maps and textures from text prompts instantly.
+Here shows "a dog with glasses and cap", "a bird", and "a vintage car".
 <p align="middle">
   <img src='assets/gallery/multiview/dog_normal.png' width='480'>
   <img src='assets/gallery/multiview/dog_rgb.png' width='480'>